 The Quirino Grandstand sits at the western end of the park.
 This is where new presidents take their oath of office and give their first speech to the nation.
 At the opposite end of the park is a three-dimensional model of the whole Philippines Archipelago sitting in a pond complete with fountains.

 Along one side of the park there are three ornamental gardens; the Chinese Garden, the Japanese Garden and the Manila orchidarium tropical garden.
-You’ll also find in the park a chess plaza, a planetarium and numerous statues and monuments.
+You’ll also find a chess plaza, a planetarium and numerous statues and monuments in the park.

 This area lies south of the Pasay River.
-The old walled city was once the capital of the Philippines during the time it was ruled by Spain.
+The old walled city was the capital of the Philippines during the time it was ruled by Spain.
 The area is the most historic in Manila.
-It was built at a time when horse-drawn carriages (Calesa) and Spanish architecture were normal.
+At the time it was built, horse-drawn carriages (Calesa) and Spanish architecture were normal.
 As you walk around the streets and between the walls is quite easy to get a feel for what it was like to live during the Spanish period.

 Intramuros was founded in 1571 and it was Manila until the end of 1898 when Spanish rule ended.
 It was built as a home for the Spanish government officials and was also where the most influential citizens and elite had their houses.
 Local people and Chinese were not allowed to live inside Intramuros.